Magazine

 So, what’s next?
 More women stepping into leadership roles in STEM, finance, and politics.
 The gender gap is closing, but let’s be real—there’s still a lot of work to be done.
 Future leaders—regardless of gender—will need to champion diversity, support mentorship, and challenge outdated workplace norms.

 One thing’s for sure: the old way of doing things is fading.
-Women in business today aren’t just changing the rules—they’re writing a whole new playbook.
+Women in leadership today aren’t just changing the rules—they’re writing a whole new playbook.
 And it’s one that everyone, regardless of gender, should be paying attention to.

 The Bottom Line